We’ve heard the term casually thrown out in various parts of our lives.

 How to Recognize Burnout

 Burnout can be viewed as falling into three major phases of development.
-First is exhaustion, you just don’t have the energy, motivation, and stamina that you once did, for the things that you loved and cared for.
+The first is exhaustion; you just don’t have the energy, motivation, and stamina you once did for the things that you loved and cared for.

 Now, five years later, with the same ‘go go go’ mentality and very little left for personal time, the story might look a little different.
-You set your alarm for 7am the previous night, because you have a big launch you need to review in the morning, but you feel avoidant, depleted, and would like if tomorrow never happened.
+You set your alarm for 7 am the previous night because you have a big launch you need to review in the morning, but you feel avoidant, depleted, and would like it if tomorrow never happened.
 You just want to crawl up in the fetal position and wish it would all just go away.
 ‘DO NOT DISTURB’ sign posted on the door and email inbox.

 Do you find yourself getting shorter with people and maybe even yourself?
-Compassion and patience thrown out the window, replaced with less desirable states such as, depleted, depressed, and detached?
+Compassion and patience are thrown out the window, replaced with less desirable states such as depleted, depressed, and detached with an inner emptiness.

-You used to recognize yourself and your life in the mirror.
+You used to recognize yourself in the mirror.
 Yet, when you look now, a stranger is looking back at you.
-You don’t recognize the person in the mirror, and you might feel like a stranger in your own life.
+You don’t recognize them, and feel like a stranger in your own life.

 Factors That Contribute to Burnout

-Other factors that lead to burnout are, an intense work environment, taking on too many responsibilities, a lack of social support, a lack of control over your tasks and expectations, and work-life balance.
+Other factors that lead to burnout are an intense work environment, taking on too many responsibilities, more hours, a lack of social support, a lack of control over your tasks and expectations, and a skewed work-life balance.

 How do you feel in the morning?
 When you think about beginning your day?
 Particularly your workday with clients?